quentin452/mobsnorender/README.md

 add config to disabling all entity from rendering ambient/agressive entity/passive entity

-add a config to completly disabling chest tile entitées animation
+add a config to completly disabling entities rendering

 add a config to disabling all entity rendering + tileentity rendering , and removing the shadow of entity